 Mullins writes of a lake called Sangra.
 A quick internet search reveals that there is no Lake Sangra in Kenya, so what does Mullins mean?
 The word “sangra” means to bleed, or blood.
 He draws this beautiful word picture of the waters of Mount Kenya flowing into a lake of blood that then flows out to a dry and dusty land to do more than just quench physical thirst, but quench the cry of the thirsty soul in need of rescue, deliverance, and forgiveness of sin.
 This deliverance “flows from His own scars”.

-The voice still hangs in the air.
+That ancient voice still hangs in the air.
 Still resonates with the hearts of believers everywhere, as they cry out in Holy Spirit unison, “My Deliverer is coming, my Deliverer is standing by”.